diva/d2/Configs/READMEWIFI.txt

   your grid.
 See doc/WIFI.txt for *important* information about how to configure and use Wifi.

+  c) Notice the comment under [DatabaseService] in Wifi.ini.example

 6 - Shutdown your Robust server and restart it.

 7 - Point your Web browser to http://yourdomain:8002/wifi and take it